NSR9/Extensive-Vision-AI/Assignment3/README.md

 # Assignment 3

-We have written our neural network to solve the problem  We have used the MNIST dataset
+We have written our neural network to solve the problem for the assignment.
+We have used the MNIST dataset and modified with adding the random no.

-1. take 2 inputs:
-   1. an image from MNIST dataset, and
-   2. a random number between 0 and 9

 ## Data Representation